shahabgheysari/symfony-rbac-bundle/README.md

 ## Installation

-just include the package with composer:
+just include the package with the composer:

 <pre>composer require olivier127/rbac-bundle</pre>